FrederickBun/FrederickBun/DONATE.md

 </div>

 > [!NOTE]
-> Due to my study, I may delay adding your sponsorship information, please wait patiently, thank you for your support 🙏
+> **Due to my study**, I may delay adding your sponsorship information, please wait patiently, thank you for your support 🙏

 # 赞助 / Sponsorship